 What is an insured closing letter and why am I paying for it?

-As the lender must make sure the closing agent is insured and able to provide title insurance for the loan, this letter must be sent to the lender prior to issuance of the lender’s closing package.
+As the lender must make sure that the title agent has authority to issue lender’s title insurance, this letter must be issued to the lender prior to the delivery of the lender’s closing package and instructions

 Once the letter is issued and the loan is ready to be closed, the lender provides instructions to the title agent along with the documents for the borrower to sign.
-This letter does not protect the title agent from recourse – it gives the lender another avenue to recover for any claims arising from the title agent’s action or inaction.
+This letter provides assurances that the lender may be compensated for losses resulting from certain claims arising from the title agent’s negligent acts.

 For further information, feel free to contact Catherine Schmitt.